 Hayley joined Plan International Australia in 2017.
 She has led major national and global campaigns on child rights, international development and gender equality, working with UNICEF, Plan International and various other NGOs in Australia, the UK and internationally.
 With a background in journalism, campaigning and communications strategy, she is passionate about working with young people to create change.

 John began his fundraising career in international organisations as a community organiser at the Australian Red Cross over 20 years ago.
 Since then, John has also held fundraising roles including at Amnesty International Australia and as the Director of Fundraising at Médecins Sans Frontières Australia before joining Plan international in 2017.
 John was the head of the Public Fundraising Regulatory Association From 2014 to 2018 and remains a director of the organisation.

 Our Board is responsible for guiding our strategic direction, and is accountable for our actions and the impact of our activities.

 Gerry Hueston (Chair)

-Gerry Hueston recently retired as President of BP in Australasia after a 34-year career with BP in Australia, NZ, UK and Europe.
+Gerry Hueston retired as President of BP in Australasia in 2010 after a 34-year career with BP in Australia, NZ, UK and Europe.
 He is a past board member of the Business Council of Australia, a past Chairman and board member of the Australian Institute of Petroleum, a former member of the Chairman’s Panel of the Australian Great Barrier Reef Foundation.
 He is currently Chairman of the Climate Council and a member of the Plan International board.

 Julie Hamblin (Deputy Chair)